Skip to Content

 Gay Beaches in Cyprus

 Is there anything not to love about a gay beach?
 Nowhere else can you let it all hang out (literally and figuratively speaking!) with other queer people, unperturbed in pure bliss.
 Although Cyprus isn’t lacking in beaches (that’s for darn sure!), you may need to do some extra scavenging to find the gay ones.
-Each of the following gay beaches in Cyprus are so secluded that the chances of anyone spotting you are nil.
+Each of the following gay beaches in Cyprus is so secluded that the chances of anyone spotting you are nil.
 The only downside with the gay beaches of Cyprus is that they are mainly rocky not sandy.

 Kermia Gay Beach in Ayia Napa

-To reach Kermia beach, add the following coordinates to your GPS: 34.973000, 34.033167.
+To reach the Kermia gay beach, add the following coordinates to your GPS: 34.973000, 34.033167.
 This takes you to the car park.
 Note there is a direct link to the car park from the main road but Google Maps doesn’t quite pick up on this.
-From the car park, walk straight along towards the sea over the rocky terrain, right to the edge cliff, then down below you’ll spot the gay area.
+From the car park, walk straight towards the sea over the rocky terrain, right to the edge cliff, then down below you’ll spot the gay area.

 Pissouri gay beach near Paphos

 To reach Pissouri gay beach, add the following coordinates to your GPS: 34.6482630, 32.7352600.
 This is the actual location of the gay beach.
-To get to it, drop your car at this location in your GPS: “MP2F+6QP, Pissouri 4607, Cyprus”.
+To reach it, drop your car at this location in your GPS: MP2F+6QP, Pissouri 4607, Cyprus.
 From here walk down to the beach and walk East (ie left) until you reach a load of rocks.
 Climb over these and keep walking along.
 You’ll first reach the general nudist area – keep walking beyond this (climbing around a few more rocks), and you’ll eventually arrive at the gay area.

-Governor’s gay Beach near Limassol
+Governor’s Gay Beach near Limassol

 Located a 20-minute drive from Limassol (towards Larnaca) is Governor’s Beach.
 It’s right on the border between the Limassol and Larnaca regions, which has a mix of beaches and coves, most of which are served by a restaurant or beach bar.